bosinupebi/MileXII/README.md

 # MileXII
-front end repo for milexii
+front end repo and solidity contracts for milexii

 The application is mostly a node.js file with some react.js in there